xforcered/RemoteMonologue/README.md

 🔹 **User Enumeration (`-query`)**
 - Identify users with an active session on the target system.

-**Note:** Local administrator access to the target system is required.
+**Note:** Local administrator privileges to the target system is required.

 ## **Setup**